szpejarka/AscomAlpacaArduino/README.md

 ## Project Overview

-This project develops a versatile control system for an equatorial astrophotography mount using an ESP32 microcontroller.
+This project develops a versatile control system for an equatorial astrophotography mount using an **ESP32 microcontroller**.
 The system aims to provide precise tracking and control over Right Ascension (RA) and Declination (Dec) axes via stepper motors with microstepping drivers.
 With remote communication capabilities enabled by Wi-Fi, the system allows seamless integration with popular astronomical software such as [N.I.N.A.](https://nighttime-imaging.eu/) and with them supports advanced functions like Slew with Plate Solving and Three-Point Polar Alignment.
 Additionally, a GPS module is used to accurately determine location data, aligning the coordinate system for precise celestial tracking.